omnigrin/omnigrin.github.io/pages/about.md

 permalink: /about
 ---

-Omnigrin is a website about cybersecurity with some writeups - cheatsheets or publications - poc by [Ethicxz](https://x.com/ethicxz) - [Lineeralgebra](https://x.com/lineeralgebra)
+Omnigrin is supposed to be a htb/ctf team, project not decided yet